 We may process your personal information to comply with our legal requirements (for example to register your car with the DVLA).

-We will share information on request with third parties including civil and public authorities in regards to motor related enforcement notices including parking and speeding fines.
+We will share information upon request with third parties including civil and public authorities in regards to motor related enforcement notices including parking and speeding fines.

 Sometimes we will need to process your personal information to contact you if there is an urgent safety or product recall notice and we need to tell you about it.